Escape to These Incredible Unknown Mediterranean Islands

 Chios, Greece

-8/31Chios has two claims to fame.
-First, it’s where mastic (an aromatic plant resin used in medicine and cosmetics, if you were wondering) has been grown since the 7th century.
+8/30Chios has two claims to fame.
+First, it’s where mastic (an aromatic plant resin used in medicine and cosmetics, if you were wondering) has been grown since the seventh century.
 Second, it’s supposedly the birthplace of Homer.
-But unless you’re mastic lover or an Iliad buff, neither of these facts really matter.
-Instead, be drawn in by the scenic seaside towns, the medieval villages, the UNESCO World Heritage-listed monastery and, of course, the beaches.
+But unless you’re a mastic lover or an Iliad buff, neither of these facts really matter.
+Instead, be drawn in by the scenic seaside towns, the mediaeval villages, the UNESCO World Heritage-listed monastery and, of course, the beaches.

 Ischia, Italy

-10/31This volcanic island in the Bay of Naples has so much going for it: verdant gardens, forests and vineyards, a community vibe, excellent local cuisine and five-star resorts.
+9/30This volcanic island in the Gulf of Naples has so much going for it: verdant gardens, forests and vineyards, a community vibe, excellent local cuisine and five-star resorts.
 Activities include hiking, swimming and horseriding.
 Oh, and did we mention that it has some of the oldest, and best, thermal springs in the world?

 Lefkada, Greece